-This Security Policy and the other validation submission documentation were produced by Corsec Security, Inc. under contract to Bomgar Corporation.
+This Security Policy and the other validation submission documentation are produced by Bomgar Corporation.
 With the exception of this Non-Proprietary Security Policy, the FIPS 140-2 Validation Documentation is proprietary to Bomgar Corporation and is releasable only under appropriate non-disclosure agreements.
 For access to these documents, please contact Bomgar Corporation.

-1 FIPS - Federal Information Processing Standard
+&lt;sup>1 FIPS - Federal Information Processing Standard